You can pin columns by setting the

 pinned attribute on the column definition to either

-Below shows an example with two pinned columns on the left and one pinned columns on the right.
+Below shows an example with two pinned columns on the left and one pinned column on the right.
 The example also demonstrates changing the pinning via the API at runtime.

 The grid will reorder the columns so that 'left pinned' columns come first and 'right pinned' columns come last.
 In the example below the state of pinned columns impacts the order of the columns such that when 'Country' is pinned, it jumps to the first position.